nrfconnect/sdk-nrf/tests/tfm/tfm_regression_test/README.rst

 Configuration
 *************

-Tests for both the secure and non-secure area are enabled by default, but can be controlled via the Kconfig options :kconfig:option:`CONFIG_TFM_REGRESSION_S` and :kconfig:option:`CONFIG_TFM_REGRESSION_NS` respectively.
+Tests for both the secure and non-secure area are enabled by default, but can be controlled using the Kconfig options :kconfig:option:`CONFIG_TFM_REGRESSION_S` and :kconfig:option:`CONFIG_TFM_REGRESSION_NS` respectively.

 |config|